-In this guide we’re diving into the benefits of trampoline exercise.
+In this guide, we’re diving into the benefits of bouncing on a trampoline.
 Specifically, the more home-friendly mini-trampolines, or ‘rebounders’.
 We’ll look at the pros to these training tools, how jumping on a trampoline can improve your health, and what the exercise actually does for you.

 It’s more important than ever to look after our health.
 During lockdown, when gyms and health clubs were closed, many of us began working out at home and discovered the benefits of not being tied to a gym membership.
 In addition to saving on monthly fees, there’s no time wasted traveling to and from the gym or queueing for equipment.

 However, there’s only so many Joe Wicks workouts a person can do!
 Successful fitness programmes need variety to keep things interesting, otherwise you’ll become bored and de-motivated.

 Quick version: Proven benefits of exercising on a mini trampoline

 There are many important health plus points to jumping on a trampoline.
 Don’t let the kinds have all the fun.
 Even 20 minutes can work wonders.
 Here’s a quick overview of some benefits of this popular cardiovascular exercise:

 - Increase your bone density – recent studies have shown that regular use of a trampoline will make your bones thicker and stronger.